A Blueprint for Eating Right

 4. Favor non-animal protein over animal protein

-Instead of red meat, consider chicken.
-Instead of chicken, consider low mercury containing fish.
-Instead of fish, consider high protein rice/bean combinations, along with seeds and nuts and tofu (organic only).
+So, how about reducing your red meat consumption, and adding some pasture-raised chicken, low mercury fish.
+Instead of fish, and high protein rice/bean combinations, along with seeds and nuts and tofu (organic, sprouted only).
 And if the bean is not your thing, add protein supplements to your diet.

 5. Three medium + two small meals are better than two or three big ones